 Thaw overnight on the countertop and then reheat them in the oven or a toaster oven.

 Yes, you can!
-These hand pies can be cooked in the air fryer for 6-8 minutes when set at 400℉.
+These mini apple hand pies can be cooked in the air fryer for 10 minutes at 350℉.
 It’s as simple as assembling your pies as you would to bake in the oven, lightly spray the air fryer basket with nonstick cooking spray and place your hand pies in the air fryer.

-Make sure that the hand pies are not layered on top of each other.
-Depending on how many you intend on making and the size of your air fryer basket, you may need to make your apple hand pies in batches when using the air fryer.
+Make sure that the pies are not layered on top of each other.
+Depending on how many you intend on making and the size of your air fryer basket, you may need to bake them in batches.

 Apple Hand Pies